thibaultcha/Equiprose/README.md

 I built it because I love Markdown and wanted [my website](http://thibaultcha.me) to support it.
 Miranda is inspired from [snap](https://github.com/mlbli/snap), but I was not satisfied with it because I wanted more than a blog.
 Miranda was first built as a Node.js app ([CrydeeEngine](https://github.com/thibaultCha/CrydeeEngine), until I realized static content was much more appropriated to my needs and.. maybe yours?

-#### TL:DR
+#### TL;DR
-Write your content in Markdown, create your Jade+Stylus template, build: you're done!
+Write your content in Markdown, create your Jade+Stylus template, build, publish.

 #### Features

 - Generates static webpages (cool for GitHub hosting)
 - Write your content in Markdown
 - Emojis support :+1:
-- Custom templates
+- Custom templates in Jade + Stylus

 ![Miranda](http://f.cl.ly/items/450f47002l141y221C0A/Miranda.png)